Moster Municipality

 Moster is a former municipality in the old Hordaland county, Norway.
-The municipality existed from 1916 until 1963, when it was merged into the new, larger municipality of Bømlo.
-The administrative centre of the municipality was the village of Mosterhamn, where the Old Moster Church is located (the oldest surviving stone church in Norway).
-The 66 km2 municipality encompassed the southeastern part of the island of Bømlo and the island of Moster as well as many surrounding islets.
+The 65.5 km2 municipality existed from 1916 until its dissolution in 1963.
+The area is now part of Bømlo Municipality in the traditional district of Sunnhordland in Vestland county.
+The administrative centre was the village of Mosterhamn, where the Old Moster Church is located (the oldest surviving stone church in Norway).